Source: Android Central

-I'll also note that this list does not include any AR-experiences or lightsaber simulators because, despite how cool they might be, they are novelties and not really games that you can get enjoyment out for any true length of time.
+I'll note that this list does not include any AR-experiences or lightsaber simulators because, despite how cool they might be, they are novelties and not really games that you can get enjoyment out for any true length of time.

 I'll also briefly mention Star Wars: Card Trader, which is an app focused on collecting Star Wars cards like some of us used to do as kids.
 It's less a game than a collectathon with gamified elements.
 There's a community dedicated to buying, selling, trading, and so on.

-LEGO Star Wars games
+LEGO BOOST Star Wars

 Star Wars: Galaxy of Heroes